May 19, 2023

-While a Bootstrap with CSS properties and HTML elements can function just fine, it needs jQuery to create a responsive design.
-Otherwise, you can only use the bare, static parts of CSS.
+While Bootstrap with CSS properties and HTML elements can function just fine, it needs jQuery to create a responsive design.
+Otherwise, you can only use the bare, static parts of the stylesheet language.

-Icons are an integral part of the front end of a website.
-They are often associated with certain actions and data within the user interface.
-Bootstrap uses Glyphicons to fulfill that need.
+Icons are an integral part of the front-end of a website, as they often display actions and data within the user interface.

-If you want to find more stylish icons, Glyphicons sells various premium sets that will undoubtedly look better on niche-specific websites.
+If you want to find more stylish icons, Glyphicons sells various premium sets for niche-specific sites.

 To get a better picture of how to use bootstrap, take a look at the example below.